 Hastings District Council spends about $110 million a year on infrastructure, facilities and services on behalf of Hastings residents.
 Our procurement not only has a budgetary impact, but also a significant impact on our local communities and the quality of life we enjoy.
 Projects, goods and services range from the sourcing of computer systems, to the installation of water pipes and the construction of roads and bridges.

-A key focus for Council is continue to build relationships with suppliers that encourage fair competition, innovation and certainty of supply for both parties.
+A key focus for Council is to keep building relationships with suppliers that encourage fair competition, innovation and certainty of supply for both parties.
 We welcome tenders for products and services.

 Disclaimers and Copyright